zachariap/laser-chicken/README.md

 # Functionality

 The two types of chickens, Lucky and Blast, inherit behavior from their parent classes defensive_chicken and offensive_chicken, and these classes inherit from the base class 'chicken_character'.
 Any offensive chicken class will have doubled damage on the third attack turn.
-Any defensive chicken will have a 25% chance of blocking 50% of the attacker's attack. 'blast_chicken' is an offensive_chicken type, with the ability to double its movement.
-Lucky_chicken is a defensive_chicken type, with the ability to regenerate health.
+Any defensive chicken will have a 25% chance of blocking 50% of the attacker's attack.
+Blast is an offensive_chicken type, with the ability to double its movement.
+Lucky is a defensive_chicken type, with the ability to regenerate health.

 # Features